CodeWorks-FullStack/spring25_redacted/readme.md

 - set activeCaseFile in service is WACK.
 It is overly simplified and very hard to debug, it should be split up into more *vertical* code for better testing/ debugging

-- emit in unlock is the name of the function not the name of the AppState Property it is listening too
+- emit in unlock is the name of the function not the name of the AppState Property it is observing